zemclauchlan/Holocron/_sharedContent/Assessments2024S2/Task1.md

 > -  Use data from the sources provided.
 Add to it from other sources as well.
 > - Refer to real-life cyber security breaches.
 > - Write the talking points last.
 That's a summary of the main points.
+> - The *Talking Points* section can be written as dot points.
+However the remainder of the document should be paragraphed.

 > [!tip]- 12 Robotics